voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 .. note::

     What can you do with plugins?
-Check out :ref:`delegated operations <enterprise-delegated-operations>` to see some quick examples, then check out the
+Check out :ref:`delegated operations <teams-delegated-operations>` to see some quick examples, then check out the
     `FiftyOne plugins <https://github.com/voxel51/fiftyone-plugins>`_
     repository for a growing collection of prebuilt plugins that you can add to your Enterprise deployment!

-.. _enterprise-plugins-page:
+.. _teams-plugins-page:

 Plugins page
 ____________